 It is important to ensure a match between a buy order and a sell order for the execution of a trade.
 You can think of such an approach as similar to that of an order book model, where all the orders sit in an order book.
 The order book exchange definitely presents a proven approach for global finance, which involves multiple market makers alongside many investors.

 Now think of the exact scenario in the domain of cryptocurrencies.
 If you want to sell a token, then the traditional market maker would identify a buyer for selling the token.
 On the other hand, if investors want to buy a token, then the market maker should find sellers for purchasing the token.
 In the conventional financial industry, large financial organizations and institutions have played the role of market makers.
 The traditional market makers showed exceptional tolerance for risks associated with purchasing and selling assets.
 In order to address such risks, the traditional market makers charged a certain fee for each asset under coverage.

 However, the traditional market maker process is quite time-consuming when smart contracts are involved.
-Therefore, Automated Market Makers are an inevitable requirement in such scenarios, without any doubt.
+Therefore, Automated Market Makers is an inevitable requirement in such scenarios, without any doubt.

 What is Automated Market Maker?

-Now that you know what a market maker does, you might be eager to explore an account of automated market maker explained in detail.
+Now that you know what a market maker does, you might be eager to explore an account of an automated market maker explained in detail.
 Decentralized exchanges focus on the removal of all intermediary processes associated with crypto trading.
-DEXs do not provide any support for custodial infrastructures or order matching systems.
+DEXs do not provide any support for custodial infrastructures or order-matching systems.